The Boundary Commission for England is an independent and impartial advisory non-departmental public body and is sponsored by the Cabinet Office.

 The Commission is required by the Parliamentary Constituencies Act 1986 to review the Parliamentary constituencies in England every five years.

 Chairman: Speaker of the House of Commons (ex officio)

 Deputy Chairman: Vacant as of November 2014 (must be filled by a High Court Judge)

 Commission members: Mr David Elvin QC and Mr Neil Pringle

 The Chair of the Commission is the Speaker of the House of Commons, but by convention he or she does not participate in the formulation of the Commission’s recommendations, nor in the conduct of the review.
-The Deputy Chair, Mr Justice Sales, and two further Commissioners take decisions on recommendations for new constituency boundaries.
+The Deputy Chair and two further Commissioners take decisions on recommendations for new constituency boundaries.
 You can read more about the work of the Commission and profiles of the current Commissioners below.

 We welcome comments about our performance and service delivery, and regard complaints as an important way of helping us to achieve higher standards.